-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+- If necessary, interview those involved in the matter and/or the person who is the subject of the complaint, allowing them to be accompanied if they wish. - Keep a written record of any meetings/interviews in relation to their investigation.